m-kupiec/compendium-javascript/README.md

 // weakMap.set("b", 2); // TypeError: Invalid value used as weak map key
 ```

-A key is removed from the WeakMap and memmory when there's no reference to it
+A key is removed from the WeakMap and memory when there's no reference to it

 Doesn't support `clear`/`size` nor iteration nor `keys`/`values`/`entries` methods - it's not possible to list all its keys/values